 ISRC: Indicates the Sound Recording Code associated to the track that we have in our database.

 Bmatid: This is our internal code for each track in our database.

 Album: Indicates the name of the track’s album.

 Program type: This option will show whether the track was used in an advertisement - Ads and Promos category, or not - Non-commercial category.

 Match: When you click on this cell, you’ll be able to listen to the recording and verify if the match is correct.

 The remaining fields will only contain information if your account includes our advertisement detection and edition services:

 Program production company

-If you want more information about our advertisement detection and edition services, please get in touch with our Support Team and we will get back to you shortly.
+If you want more information about our advertisement detection and edition services, please get in touch with our Support Team and we’ll get back to you as soon as we can.